sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-firstlogoncommands-synchronouscommand.md

 -   If User Account Control is disabled, these commands don’t run.

 When you add a script using FirstLogonCommands, it will be triggered on the next boot, even if you boot into audit mode using Ctrl+Shift+F3.
-If you plan to use audit mode later, add the following setting to skip this script automatically: Microsoft-Windows-Deployment\\Reseal\\[Mode](microsoft-windows-deploymentresealmode.md) = Audit.
+If you plan to use audit mode later, add the following setting to skip this script automatically: Microsoft-Windows-Deployment\\Reseal\\[Mode](microsoft-windows-deployment-resealmode.md) = Audit.

 **Note**  This command now works like Microsoft-Windows-Shell-Setup\\LogonCommands\\[AsynchronousCommand](microsoft-windows-shell-setuplogoncommands.md): all commands using these unattend settings are now started at the same time, and no longer wait for the previous command to finish.
-To learn more, see [Add a Custom Script to Windows Setup](../../manufacture/desktop/add-a-custom-script-to-windows-setup-win8.md).